aseceleanu/aseceleanu.github.io/_pages/about.md

   - /about.html
 ---

 I am an associate professor of mathematics at the University of Nebraska-Lincoln.
 My research focuses on commutative algebra with a geometric and computational flavor.
+See the menu above for my publications.

  I have been awarded the 2024-2025 [Ruth I. Michler Memorial Prize of the AWM](https://awm-math.org/awards/ruth-i-michler-prize).